Neargye/magic_enum/doc/reference.md

 [[nodiscard]] constexpr std::size_t enum_fuse(Es... values);
 ```

-* Returns a bijective mix of several enum values with [Cantor pairing function](https://en.wikipedia.org/wiki/Pairing_function).
+* Returns a bijective mix of several enum values.
 This can be used to emulate 2D switch/case statements.

 * Examples